aelaugh/bluetoothCom/README.md

-#Bluetooth Communication - UART
+# Bluetooth Communication - UART
-Implementing an application that communicates between a micro:bit and another device, using either the  Bluetooth LE

 This micro-bit program lets you send and receive strings between a BBC micro:bits and a blutetooth connected device via the UART serial interface.

 UART stands for Universal Asynchronus receiver/transmitter) it is a form ofcommunication via hardware over a serial connection, in which the data format and transmission speeds are configurable.